hahaha98757/zombies-addon/docs/en_US/README.md

 - Sends the pause command to LiveSplit when the game is over.

 #### Config
-- Toggle Auto Splits: Enable or disable Auto Splits.
+- Enable Auto Splits: Enable or disable Auto Splits.
 - Host: The host of LiveSplit server.
 - Port: The port of LiveSplit server.